88ngreen88/Absenteeism_Categorization_Model/README.md

-# Absenteeism_Categorization_Model
+# Exploring Chronic Absenteeism in New York's Public School System

 # Business Problem and Objective

-Since the onset of the pandemic, chronic absenteeism has jumped from around 28% in 2020 to 44% in 2022 making it one of the largest and most significant problems public schools are currently facing in New York City.
+Since the onset of the 2020 COVID-19 pandemic, chronic absenteeism has jumped from around 25% in 2020 to 41% in 2022, making absenteeism one of most significant problems public schools are currently facing.
 Chronic absenteeism is defined as a student missing 10% or more of the school days in a year.
-In addition, excused absenses for illness still counts towards a student's absence count.

 Studies have shown that students who are chronically absent have reduced reading proficiency in Elementary School and are less likely to graduate High School.
-With this in mind, I wanted to create a model that would be able to categorize and identify schools that are at most to suffer from high rates of chronic absenteeism.
+With this in mind, I wanted to create a model that would be able to categorize and identify schools that are likely to have high rates of chronic absenteeism.
+My hope is for the Department of Education to identify the key features from the categorization model and use these features to create interventions that help address the root causes of chronic absenteeism in schools.

-Some key questions that I am hoping my model addresses are as follows:
+Three questions that I hope my model can address are as follows:

-1. Would I be able to accurately categorize a school has having a high rate of chronic absenteeism?
+1. With what level of accuracy can schools be categorized as having or not having a high rate of chronic absenteeism?
-2. What features/measures contribute the most to accurately categorizing a school has having a high rate of chronic absenteeism?
+2. What features/measures contribute the most to accurately categorizing a school as having a high rate of chronic absenteeism?
-3. What other features should schools be measuring to improve my current model?
+3. What other features should schools measure in order to improve the current model?

-I started this modeling process by important python libraries for data processing, EDA, and modeling
+I started this modeling process by importantubg python libraries for data processing, EDA, and categorization modeling.

 # Importing Data and Data Processing